Features

 Editors that don't bloat the bundle or stall the thread.

-CodeMirror 6 powers the code editor — about five times lighter than Monaco (~400KB vs ~2MB+).
+CodeMirror 6 powers the code editor.
 No web workers, no CDN, instant startup.
 Lezer parsers handle syntax highlighting.
 Language packs lazy-load.
 CM6 Compartments allow theme, font, language, and read-only state to reconfigure dynamically without recreating the editor.

 Code intelligence is built in: hover tooltips, Ctrl/Cmd+Click go-to-definition, document highlights.
 Server-side lint integration is wired through setDiagnostics, driven by validation events from the agent.